ShawnMcCool/vagrant-chef/README.md

 	$ git submodule add git@github.com:ShawnMcCool/vagrant-chef.git

-- Update the submodules within the submodule (inception)
+- Update the submodules within the submodule. (inception)

-	$ cd vagrant-chef

-	$ git submodule init

-	$ git submodule update
+	$ git submodule update --init --recursive

-- Copy an example Vagrantfile
+- Copy an example Vagrantfile to your project's root.

 	$ cp vagrant-chef/vagrant/vagrantfiles/Vagrantfile .

-- Read the Vagrant file and uncomment / modify where appropriate
+- Read the Vagrant file and modify where appropriate for your project.

 - Add this entry to hosts file